Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Demi Moore and Russell Brand’s guru Tej Kaur Khalsa is one of the most loyal disciples of Yogi Bhajan.
 In response to Bhajan’s ongoing sexual abuse allegations, on Feb.
 25th, 2020, Tej posted that Bhajan was a “Master” who “will continue to save millions of souls.”
 Bhajan died in 2004.
 She will “continue to hold him in deep respect,” she wrote about her lifelong guru.
 In an email, Tej said the women accusing Bhajan of rape and sexual misconduct are “mentally unbalanced” and “desire attention” for “financial reasons.”

 Both Tej and Jagat shared a video to discredit the sexual abuse allegations called “The Futile Flow of Fate.”
 It was produced by felon Harijiwan and his wife Mandev.
-Harijiwan is Tej’s ex-husband and former right-hand man of Bhajan who has been the chief cult enforcer denying Bhajan’s abuse.
+Harijiwan is Tej’s ex-husband and former right-hand man of Bhajan who has been the chief enabler of Yogi Bhajan.
 Harijiwan appeared on his student Russell Brand’s show in 2013.

 Harijiwan & Guru Jagat (left), Tej Kaur Khalsa (center), Gurmukh (right)